pvdz/preval/tests/cases/function/prototype/base.md

 > Function > Prototype > Base
 >
-> The function prototype should resolve to a standard symbol
+> The function has its own prototype object, not to be confused

-#TODO
+> with func.__proto__ which would point to Function.prototype

 ## Input